jsonresume/jsonresume.org/README.md

 pnpm install turbo --global
 ```

-(insert someone who can remove all of the global crap)
+(insert someone who can remove all of the global install crap)

 ## Getting Started